Claire Allen: Biography

-Allen moved to Jackson as a young man, and practiced architecture there for 52 years.
+Claire Allen was born in Pontiac, Michigan on July 29, 1853.
+He moved to Jackson as a young man, and practiced architecture there for 52 years.
 He established the architectural firm of Claire Allen & Sons.
 Some 100 structures are attributed to him.
 His firm designed numerous examples of American neoclassical architecture and Colonial Revival buildings in Michigan and Iowa, but had a range that encompassed Beaux-Arts Classical and Jacobean Revival styles as well.

+He died at his home in Jackson on December 22, 1942, and was buried at Mount Evergreen Cemetery.

 Works

 Some buildings designed by Allen include: